-- 2.10.a.
+2.10.a.
 Faculty members must complete the annual ACGME Faculty Survey.
+(Core)

-(Core) - 2.10.b.
-The program must have at least two core faculty members, including the program director, who have completed education in and are certified by the ABPN in epilepsy.
-(Core) - 2.10.c.
+2.10.b.
+The program must have at least two core faculty members, including the program director, who have completed education in and are certified by the ABPN or the AOBNP in clinical neurophysiology.
+(Core)

+- 2.10.c.
 A core faculty-to-fellow ratio of at least one-to-one must be maintained in programs with two or more fellows.
 The program director may be counted as one of the faculty members in determining the ratio.
 (Core) - 2.11.
 Program Coordinator